Lab Philosophy

 Career Development

-It is my job to support any career path you want to pursue.
+It is my job to support any career path students, trainees, and researchers in the lab want to pursue.
 Scientific paths are a braided river, not a pipeline.
 Learning scientific concepts and conducting science opens you up to a world of other career options by strengthening critical thinking, interpersonal, communication, writing, and technological skills while providing a deep appreciation for the natural world.
 These skills are applicable to any career.
 While in the lab working as a scientist, you will have the opportunity to apply for your own funding, explore your own ideas, collaborate with other scientists, attend conferences and meetings across the world, write and review papers, present your work (often), and, above all, learn how science is conducted.

 Work/Life Balance